 The park is located 5 miles from Fort Davis, 26 miles from Marfa, 29 miles from Alpine, and about 140 miles from Big Bend National Park.

-When we checked in to the park, the rangers informed us that there was a wild fire, about 50% contained, 13 miles away.
+When we checked into the park, the rangers informed us that there was a wildfire, about 50% contained, 13 miles away.
 The rangers didn't seem too concerned about the fire reaching the park, so we didn't get alarmed.

-We set up our travel trailer in site number 13.
+We set up our travel trailer at site number 13.
 It was one of the better sites that wasn't already occupied.
 The picnic table was in a nice shady spot under a small oak tree.
 This state park has full hookup sites with sewer, water, electric and cable.
 We thought it was funny that we couldn't get phone service or internet, but we could get cable. :-)

 When we parked our trailer, I was focused more on where the sewer, water and electric connections were.
-After leveling, lowering the stabilizer jacks, and essentially setting up everything but the cable, noticed that the cable hookup was not anywhere near the other connections and my cable was about 10 feet too short.
+After leveling, lowering the stabilizer jacks, and essentially setting up everything but the cable, we noticed that the cable hookup was not anywhere near the other connections and my cable was about 10 feet too short.

 Rather than moving the trailer, I was lucky enough to find a longer cable at a hardware store in Fort Davis, about 5 miles away from the park.
 Lesson learned: know where all of your connections are before disconnecting from your tow vehicle.